cloudmesh-community/fa18-523-63/project-report/report.md

  ease of programming.

  ![Design Doc](images/DesignDoc2.JPG){#fig:designdoc}

+## Limitations
+Admittedly, this project's computing power is significantly less than cloud environments use.
+The purpose of this project is more about showing the efficiencies gained than it is about the cloud computing advantage.
+In practice, cloud topologies use sophisticated tuning of many algorithms, depending on the resources available in the computing stack [@www-fa18-523-63-cloud-sorting].

 ## Benchmark
 Many different sizes of lists of random numbers were tested.
 In some cases,